CadenEras/GamePlate/README.md

 </br>

-<h3> Same thing for SDL2_image by going back in the folder and as many times as necessary for all SDL2 libraries </h3>
+<h3> Same thing for SDL2_image and SDL2_ttf by going back in the folder and as many times as necessary for all SDL2 libraries </h3>

 ```
 git clone https://github.com/libsdl-org/SDL_image.git -b SDL2_image